princeibs/celo-101-tutorial/README.md

     * View all names created and saved in the contract.

  # 4. Conclusion
  This tutorial laid a foundation of writing smart contracts and deploying on the Celo blockchain.
 We also solved a real life problem using the blockchain, which is what the ecosystem needs at this point in time in order to get more users in it.
 With the knowledge gained in this tutorial, you can use it as a starting point to build your own amazing projects on the Celo blockchain and ship it out for users to interract with it.
-Check our the [Celo documentation](https://docs.celo.org) to learn more about the amazing technology and how you can build amazing projects with it.
+Check the [Celo documentation](https://docs.celo.org) to learn more about the amazing technology and how you can build amazing projects with it.

 The code for this tutorial can be found in this [repository](https://github.com/princeibs/celo-101-tut-code)